 One study even suggests that red wine can improve oral hygiene.
 The theory supposes that the antioxidant polyphenols in red wine could half the formation of bacteria in the biofilm on teeth.

 Yet the mouth of the recreational wine drinker may turn the color of old bruises, ranging from pale yellow to deep purple.

 But how much is permanent?
 Is red wine bad for your teeth?

 In a word – yes.

 The culprit is acid.
 Acid, contrary to Hollywood’s misperceptions, is not necessarily a flesh-eating green liquid.
 Strictly speaking, PH is a measure of the acidity or basicity of an aqueous solution (that means when dissolved in water).
 The PH logarithmic scale ranges from 0 (heavy-duty battery acid) to 14 (industrial drain cleaner).
 Solutions low on the PH scale are acids; solutions high are bases.
-The human body and water both have a PH level of neutral, around seve
+The human body and water both have a PH level of neutral, around six

 The PH of red wine hovers between 3.0 and 3.5.
 Wine’s corrosive effect encourages bacterial growth, which foments cavity development and bad breath.
 Adding sugar or carbonation only worsens the effect.
 In severe cases, chronic erosion will expose the underlying dentin of the teeth, which has a pale yellow appearance.
 Such naked teeth will be highly sensitive and may require root canals.